|

 starring Harrison Ford and Kelly McGillis.

-This movie contains one of the
+movie contains one of the most unusual unlike

-most unusual unlike character pairings: A hard-bitten,
+character pairings: A hard-bitten, inner city cop

-a rogue police officer to justice.
+officer to justice.

-the Hero, John Book, adopts his Bonding Character's
+interesting twist is that the Hero, John Book, adopts

 |